Independent research

 Who Acas information was shared with

-Considering the users who passed on Acas information to others within their organisation, senior managers were the most likely to be sent Acas information (42%) with user’s immediate line manager being the second most likely (34%), as can be seen in Figure 7.8 below.
+Considering the users who passed on Acas information to others within their organisation, senior managers were the most likely to be sent Acas information (42%) with the user's immediate line manager being the second most likely (34%), as can be seen in Figure 7.8 below.

 Figure 7.8: Who users passed on Acas information to within their organisation.
 Number of participants who answered question E2: Who did you forward or pass this onto?
 All users who passed information onto others (569), employee-side (236), employer-side (318)